Roger-Takeshita/Shell-Script/README.md

       # S    -> Size
       # |    -> pipe
       # head -> 10 first results
-      # -n 2 -> only one result (it's 2, because it alwyas print the total size)
+      # -n 2 -> only one result (it's 2, because it always print the total size)
     ```

--   Diplay only one file
+-   Display only one file

     ```Bash
       ls -lrS | tail -n 1